state-hiu/hiu.state.gov/guides/_posts/0100-01-06-publishing-products.md

 ## Step 2: Upload Products

 Upload products to the product repository.
 Upload a pdf and a jpg version using the same filename (make the pdf and jpg filename lowercase).
 For the public HIU website, products are hosted on AWS S3.
 That is `https://s3.amazonaws.com/hiu-products/`.
-Log into the Amazon Web Services (AWS) console as the hiu-website-user.
+Log into the Amazon Web Services (AWS) console (https://hiu.signin.aws.amazon.com/console) with your issued AWS account.

 If a product has more than one page then you need to upload a seperate jpg for each page.
 For each addional page add an underscore, pg, underscore, and the page number to the file name. (ex.
 BurundiDisplacement_2016Jan06_HIU_U1337_pg_2.jpg)